cminyard/gensio/FAQ.rst

   * Run a command prompt as an administrator.
   * Run "psexec -sid cmd".
 This will open a new window running as System.
-  * PATH=C:\msys64\mingw64\sbin;C:\msys64\mingw64\bin;%PATH%
+  * PATH=C:\msys64\mingw64\bin;%PATH%
     or
-    PATH=C:\msys64\ucrt64\sbin;C:\msys64\ucrt64\bin;%PATH%
+    PATH=C:\msys64\ucrt64\bin;%PATH%
-  * gtlsshd -d -d
+  * C:\...\gtlsshd -d -d
   * You can also run it in gdb for debugging.

+  where the "..." is the path to gtlsshd.

   To run it under task scheduler, you probably need something like the following script to make it work:

-    PATH=C:\msys64\mingw64\sbin;C:\msys64\mingw64\bin;%PATH%
-    gtlsshd
+    PATH=C:\msys64\mingw64\bin;%PATH%
+    C:\...\gtlsshd

   with ucrt64 instead of mingw64 if you are using that.
-You can use an absolue patch to gtlsshd.exec and start the program in C:\msys64\ming64\bin so it will pick up the dlls from the bin directory.
+You can use an absolute patch to gtlsshd.exe and start the program in C:\msys64\ming64\bin so it will pick up the dlls from the bin directory, then you don't need a script.
+If the ming64 or ucrt64 bin directories are in the standard path, this won't matter.

   All the gensio dlls are installed in the bin directory, you will need that directory in your path to be able to load gensios.

   Also, setting the permissions on C:\etc\gtlssh\gtlsshd.key is important.
 It must be accessible only by SYSTEM and Administrator.
 This is checked by